 Pros of working with a mortgage broker

-- A mortgage broker can help you save on fees: When you obtain a mortgage, you’re likely to be charged an origination fee, application fee, appraisal fee and more.
+- A mortgage broker can help you save on fees: When you obtain a mortgage, you’re likely to pay an origination fee, application fee and appraisal fee — just to name a few.
 A mortgage broker may be able to get the lender to waive some or all of those fees.

-- A mortgage broker can save you money on the loan itself: Brokers have access. to a broader assortment of loans and lenders and may be able to find a better deal than you could get for yourself.
+- A mortgage broker can save you money on the loan itself: Brokers have access to a broader assortment of loans and lenders (including some you wouldn’t have access to as an individual).
+So they may be able to find a better deal than you could get for yourself.

-- A mortgage broker can save you time: Brokers can do all the research on rates and fees; they negotiate for you and keep the mortgage process on track.
+- A mortgage broker can save you time: Brokers can do all the research on rates and fees; they negotiate for you, file the paperwork and keep the application process on track.

-- A mortgage broker can save you from making a big mistake: Brokers can help you avoid pitfalls because they know the mortgage industry, the differences among lenders and the twists and turns in the mortgage process.
+- A mortgage broker can save you from making a big mistake: Brokers can help you avoid pitfalls with particular loans: They’ve read all the fine print.
+They know the differences among lenders and the twists and turns in mortgages.

-- A mortgage broker can find the right lender for tricky situations: If your credit history isn’t great or the property you’re buying is unusual, a broker can find a lender who has more flexibility with credit scores and down payment amounts or who specializes in certain types of properties.
+- A mortgage broker can find the right lender for tricky situations: If your credit history or financials aren’t great or the property you’re buying is unusual, a broker can find a lender who offers more lenient criteria or who specializes in certain types of properties.